 Election Day can also be a good opportunity to let students catch their breath in your course.
 Give students a chance to study and review material that they haven’t had a chance to look over, suggests Scott Grunow, Instructor in English and Religious Studies at the University of Illinois at Chicago.

 Should your institutions provide little leeway in your assessment choices, at least incorporate real-time events into your discussions.
-Derek Bruff, Director of the Center for Teaching at Vanderbilt University, notes that relating course content to the election can help students see the value of what they’re learning.
+Derek Bruff, Associate Director, Center for Teaching Excellence at the University of Virginia, notes that relating course content to the election can help students see the value of what they’re learning.

 Real-time political events and policy proposals can make for discipline-specific conversations.
 This also allows students to apply what they’ve learned in your class to the real world, as Andrea Gomez Cervantes, Assistant Professor in the Department of Sociology at Wake Forest University, proposes.